-We offer up to ten grants each year with a strong preference for conferences that could not take place without the Institute’s sponsorship.
+We offer up to eight grants each year with a strong preference for conferences that could not take place without the Institute’s sponsorship.
 A grant will be subject to the following conditions:

 • You don’t have to be a member of the Forum to apply, but if successful you will have to join before receiving the grant.